 The VBA NPV function is listed under the financial category of VBA functions.
-When you use it ina VBA code, it calculates the net present value of an investment using the discount rate and a series of future cash flows.
+When you use it in a VBA code, it calculates the net present value of an investment using the discount rate and a series of future cash flows.
 You can learn more about net present value from here.

 - Rate: The discount rate over one period (this should be supplied as a decimal).

-- ValueArray: An array of cash flow which represents the payments and income.
+- ValueArray: An array of cash flow that represents the payments and income.
 Payments would be in negative values and incomes would be in positive values [It must contain at least one negative and at least one positive value].

-To practically understand how to use VBA NPV function, you need to go through the below example where we have written a vba code by using it:
+To practically understand how to use the VBA NPV function, you need to go through the below example where we have written a vba code by using it:

 Sub example_NPV() Dim cF(0 To 9) As Double Dim dRate As Double cF(0) = -1000 cF(1) = 213.6 cF(2) = 259.22 cF(3) = 314.6 cF(4) = 381.79 cF(5) = 463.34 cF(6) = 562.31 cF(7) = 682.42 cF(8) = 828.19 cF(9) = 1005.09 Range("A1").Value = NPV(dRate, cF) End Sub

-- If the array we supplied doesn’t have the one value as negative and one value as positive, VBA will return run-time error 5.
+- If the array we supplied doesn’t have one value as negative and one value as positive, VBA will return run-time error 5.

 DDB | FV | IPMT | IRR | MIRR | NPER | PMT | PV | RATE | SLN | SYD